-In 2020, the U.S. Census Bureau will be conducting its decennial census - a constitutionally mandated headcount of everyone living in the United States.
+The U.S. Census Bureau is currently conducting its decennial census - a constitutionally mandated headcount of everyone living in the United States.
 An accurate Census count is vitally important for local communities, which is why the City of East Lansing has formed a Census 2020 Complete Count Committee that is working to get the word out about the importance of being counted.

 If You Live Here, Be Counted Here

-Anyone who lives in East Lansing the majority of the year (six months or more), whether they are a year-round resident, college student* or international community member (regardless of citizenship status; see international citizenship section below).
+Anyone who lives and sleeps in East Lansing the majority of the year (6+ months) should be counted here, whether they are a year-round resident, college student* or international community member (regardless of citizenship status; see international community member section below).

 Responding to the Census is not only an individual's civic duty; it also affects how much federal funding that communities receive to support housing, education, transportation, employment, healthcare and more.
 Federal funding of approximately $1,800 per person, per year will be allocated to communities over the next 10 years for each person counted.
 In Michigan, 42 percent of the state's budget relies on federal funding and more than $15 billion in federal and state funding has been distributed to Michigan communities annually based on Census data.
 An accurate Census count also helps communities to plan for the future (i.e. business attraction, neighborhood/housing improvements) and is essential for fair distribution of political representation.

 Census Count Process

 Beginning in March 2020, most households (80 percent) will receive an invitation to complete the Census questionnaire online.
 The other 20 percent of households (areas identified as less likely to respond online) will receive a paper questionnaire along with their invitation to respond online or by phone.
-A series of reminder letters and postcards will be sent following this initial mailing and the U.S. Census Bureau will follow up in person with households that have yet to respond in late April 2020.
+A series of reminder letters and postcards will be sent following this initial mailing and the U.S. Census Bureau will follow up in person with households that have yet to respond, beginning in August 2020.
+Community members should note that the U.S. Census Bureau has made some operational adjustments due to the COVID-19 crisis.
 Learn more.